utkarshsingh2111/Plant-Disease-Predication/README.md

    - PlantVillage dataset from Kaggle with labeled images.

 2. **Preprocessing**
-   - Image resizing, normalization, augmentation.
+   - Image resizing, normalization, and augmentation.

 3. **Modeling**
    - CNN used for feature extraction
    - Random Forest used as the final classifier

 4. **Training**
-   - 20 epochs with Adam optimizer and categorical crossentropy loss.
+   - 20 epochs with Adam optimizer and categorical cross-entropy loss.

 5. **Evaluation**
    - Accuracy and loss plots